Itelios/iLeapLib/README.md

 Only Gesture are available for the moment, so to do :

-* Getting Fingers, Pointables and Hands in elegant manner
 * Beautify the code with enumeration (e.g. for type of gesture, or state, etc.)
 * any others suggestions to increase this lib…